Noviny/personal-site/src/blogs/2018-11-03-nanowrimo.md

 While writing this I thought up a small playlist that fits the themes of this story, and makes me smile:

-* "I will not go quietly" - The Whitlams
+* _I will not go quietly_ - The Whitlams
-* "From little things big things grow" - The Waifs (original by Paul Kelly)
+* _From little things big things grow_ - The Waifs (original by Paul Kelly)
-* "You are such a loser" - Garfunkel and Oates
+* _You are such a loser_ - Garfunkel and Oates

 - - - -

 For those who want to skim the values/morals/aesops of this post, here they are at the front:

-> It's important to learn to take small steps

-> From Little things big things grow
+> Completing a large task means learning to complete small tasks regularly

 > It's okay to fail, but you should learn from it

 > If you'll miss it for a good excuse, you'll miss it for a bad excuse

 > Ideas don't matter if you can't execute on them

 - - - -

-Oh frigging heck, it's NaNoWriMo already?
+Oh frigging heck, it's **NaNoWriMo** already?
 Ugh.
 I can't do it this year.

 Also, apologies, I appear to be having trouble swearing.
 I beg your indulgence.
 For all of this really.

 Okay, okay, you're probably confused by now, so let's back up.

-National Novel Writers Month (NaNoWriMo)  is an event(?), organisation(?), life goal(?).
+National Novel Writers Month (**NaNoWriMo**)  is an event(?), organisation(?), life goal(?).
 To participate, you have to attempt to write 50,000 words over the month of November, or an average of 1,667 words a day.
 That number is burned into my psyche.

-NaNoWriMo states itself very clearly.
+**NaNoWriMo** states itself very clearly.
 The goal is not to write a quality novel, but to help you develop the habit of writing (quite a lot) every single day.
 Because to be a successful writer, you need to be writing.

 > A writer writes

 Okay, we're flashing back.

 Picture this, a younger Noviny.
 They have just finished university.
-They have attempted NaNoWriMo several times and written 10,000, 20,000 words, but always sputtered out, normally by day 10.
+They have attempted **NaNoWriMo** several times and written 10,000, 20,000 words, but always sputtered out, normally by day 10.
 There's a lesson in there.

 And while they have finished their university degree having done alright, the yawning chasm of the future opens up, ready to swallow them.
 Their previous ambition - to be a philosopher fulltime - has become untenable.
 They didn't do _that_ well.
 My next dream job was storyteller, and because I am often quite a solitary creature, to met that meant noveling.